An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Discussion

 \section{Discussion}

 In this work, we use the official Twitter API's search endpoint to collect tweets contained keywords associated with cyberbullying over a period of 3 years.
-After running these tweets on an NLP model, we calculate the proportion of relevant tweets out of all tweets sampled that day.
-This proportion is then multiplied to the count endpoint's associated number, which is shown to be more reliable and thorough.
+After running these tweets on an NLP model, we calculate the proportion of relevant tweets out of all tweets sampled that day using two metrics, hatefulness and offensiveness.
+It is our assumption that these metrics are useful in seeing whether a tweet could be considered cyberbullying or not, and that increased hateful content correlates with increased cyberbullying.
+The aforementioned proportion of tweets is then multiplied to the count endpoint's associated number, which is shown to be more reliable and thorough.
 From this we can construct a time series that is insensitive to the irregularities in daily sample sizes and better approximates the true number of hateful or offensive tweets.

 The results show that the mean trend pattern of hateful tweets remains very similar through 2019, 2020, and 2021.
-Previous work posits that increased cyberbullying discourse happens in parallel with larger case counts \citep{karmakar2020evaluating}, but we notice that these peaks occur in similar time frames in each of these years, including 2019 when the pandemic was not in full force.
+Previous work posits that increased cyberbullying discourse happens in parallel with larger case counts \citep{karmakar2020evaluating}, which can be seen in our own results with the parallel increase in mean trend in figures \ref{fig:Lag10-25/50-2020} and \ref{fig:COVID_2020_Lag10}.
+However, we also notice that these peaks in the Twitter data occur in similar time frames in each of these years, including 2019 when the pandemic was not in full force.
 Other work suggests that cyberbullying may have been disrupted by COVID-19, as the log search intensity on Google of cyberbullying and bullying terms decreases in 2021 \citep{bacher2022covid}.
-Our work shows that the first study's findings may have been a result of lack of data and suggests that hateful content may have decreased overall, agreeing with the second study.
+Our work shows that the findings of \citet{karmakar2020evaluating} may have been a result of lack of data and suggests that hateful content may have decreased overall, agreeing with \citet{bacher2022covid}.
 One must take these correspondences with a grain of salt, due to the important differences between social media and search engine data \citep{li2021comparing}.

 While the mean trend may have remained roughly similar, there are slight differences across the years.
 The secondary peak during the latter half of the year grows increasingly wide every year, which may be a consequence of virus proliferation in winter months and lifting of non-pharmaceutical interventions like lockdowns and mask mandates \citep{mcclymont2021weather, singh2021impacts}.
 However, these findings may be a consequence of more active Twitter users, rather than a true increase in abusive content.